juantercerodiego/azure-vm-network-setup/README.md

 <h1>Azure Virtual Machines & Network Infrastructure Setup</h1>

-This project is the foundation for all my cloud lab experiments.
-Before managing users or inspecting traffic, I needed to build the digital workspace.
-I deployed two virtual machines in Microsoft Azure, configured a custom Virtual Network (VNet), and adjusted internal IP addresses so the machines could talk to each other securely.<br />
+**Quick Note:** This project builds the foundational network structure for my cloud environment.
+Once this network is deployed, I use it to configure Active Directory, run automated user-onboarding scripts, and test client log-ins.
+You can view that next phase here: [https://github.com/juantercerodiego/server-setup-to-employee-login] <br />